Reporting QST and GST/HST

 To determine the GST and QST payable, use two columns in your sales book to enter the GST and QST that you billed on taxable supplies (excluding zero-rated supplies) for the reporting period concerned, and two columns in your purchase book to enter the GST and QST that were billed to you during the same reporting period and that entitle you to ITCs and ITRs.

-Since the taxes may be included in the total price, it is important that your method allows you to identify the amount of tax.
+Since the taxes may be included in the total price, it is important that your method allows you to identify the tax amounts.

-Click When to collect GST and QST to find out when tax is considered paid and when consideration is considered due in the case of leases, partial payments and conditional sales.
+Click When to collect GST and QST to find out when tax is considered paid and when consideration is considered due in the case of leases, vending machines, partial payments and conditional sales.

-In addition, when calculating net tax on your return for a given period, you must take into account all ITCs and ITRs claimed for the period, including those carried forward from previous periods.
+In addition, when calculating net tax on your return for a given period, you must take into account all ITCs and ITRs claimed for the period, including those applicable to previous periods.
 You may also take into account any amounts that, further to an adjustment, can be deducted in the calculation of your net tax for the period.
 These amounts generally correspond to the GST and QST you paid or were required to pay.